Gossamer Bio Inc. (GOSS) Shares Down Despite Recent Market Volatility

 Is It Worth Investing in Gossamer Bio Inc. (NASDAQ: GOSS) Right Now?

-, and the 36-month beta value for GOSS is at 1.25.
-Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 as “hold,” and 1 as “sell.”
+Moreover, the 36-month beta value for GOSS is 1.28.
+Analysts have varying opinions on the stock, with 9 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 1 as “sell.”

 Sponsored

-The average price suggested by analysts for GOSS is $7.42, which is $6.09 above the current market price.
-The public float for GOSS is 89.93M, and currently, shorts hold a 28.07% of that float.
-The average trading volume for GOSS on March 10, 2023 was 4.77M shares.
+The average price recommended by analysts for Gossamer Bio Inc. (GOSS) is $7.42, which is $6.37 above the current market price.
+The public float for GOSS is 89.93M and currently, short sellers hold a 29.60% of that float.
+On March 17, 2023, GOSS’s average trading volume was 4.50M shares.

 GOSS’s Market Performance